tardate/LittleArduinoProjects/Electronics101/VoiceLevelIndicatorKit/README.md

 ### Performance

 Soldering the kit together is quite therapeutic, and the end result is pretty decent.
-However there seem to be a few serious issues with this circuit:
+However there seem to be a couple of issues that could be improved:

-1. The 6V supply is insufficient to drive all 10 LEDs, as the minimum required voltage to light the 10th is at least [7.8V](http://www.wolframalpha.com/input/?i=10*0.72V%2B0.6V) (10 x 1N4148 & 1 x S9012).
-Either diodes with a lower forward voltage could be used, or the supply could be increased.
-Probably the simplest thing to do would be to just drop the 6V regulator and run off 9V.
-Perhaps only a few resitor values would need to change.

-2. It seems there's a great deal of "cross-talk" between the 3 LED strips.
-As in, trimming the pots for master control and band control will affect the whole balance of the circuit.
+1. It seems to bit quite a bit of "cross-talk" between the 3 LED strips.
+As in: trimming the pots for master control and band control will affect the whole balance of the circuit.
 Perhaps isolating the 3 filter circuits with say a unity gain OpAmp would help.

-3. The 3 filter bands seem pretty poorly selected/tuned for a nice balanced display.
+2. The 3 filter bands seem pretty poorly selected/tuned for a nice balanced display.
 Generally the low and mid range bands should be moved up a bit, and the ampliciation of the high band brought in line with the others.

-Should I build an improved circuit?
-Maybe .. a project to save for another rainy day.
+Should I try an improved circuit?
+Perhaps .. a project to save for another rainy day.

 ### Circuit Analysis